Contributed by Ethiopis Tadesse

 But I never stopped getting back on that bike.
 At times it was because the other bikes were occupied but it was also because, over time, it got easier to fall- to fail.
 The more I fell, the distance of the ground seemed to get smaller and smaller.
 I wasn’t so scared anymore.
 My injuries were not so bad.
 And most of all, I didn’t take it so hard-personally.
 And over time I realized that I was getting so much better at riding that bike, but it wasn’t because I didn’t fall in the process-I did!
 It was because I had fallen (failed) so many times that it didn’t scare me anymore.
 I knew it would hurt, but I knew I could get back up and try again, and that I was getting better.

 I remembered this story last month when I was invited to ride a bike after about 10 years.
 I jumped on the opportunity because I knew that the ground is not as far as it seems.
 And even if I fall, that’s just perfectly okay.
 So, ladies and gentlemen, I believe we all grow to learn the importance of being brave and daring in what seem to be the simplest situations- in activities as common as childhood games, that can actually teach us a life long lesson.
 So, from my childhood lessons, I advise you that in your life- fail as many times as you possibly can- and I assure you that you will rise as a better person.

-Views reflected in this article does not necessarily reflect that of HABTAM.
+Views reflected in this article do not necessarily reflect that of HABTAM.